-The first day of your course will be held entirely online from 8:30am-4:30pm.
+The first day of your course will be held entirely online.
 Your course leader will provide a link to the online portion of your course prior to course.
 You can expect this day to be an interactive online meet-up with presentations, break-out sessions, and a small amount of homework to complete for the following day.
 Please ensure you have a laptop and sufficient internet connection for this day.
 PLEASE MAKE SURE YOUR LODGING ACCOMMODATION HAS RELIABLE INTERNET CONNECTION AND YOU HAVE A QUIET UNINTERRUPTED PLACE TO MEET ON YOUR COMPUTER.

 Day 2 and 3